The Art of Rejection (Move through Rejection and Align with your Calling)

 Sometimes though, sometimes it hurts.
 I recently applied for a residency that I was 150% qualified for.
 I had literally done the thing that they were looking for someone to do, something not very many people have done, and I had done it with incredible results.
 As the date finalists were to be selected neared, and then passed, I kept telling myself that they must have had a delay and they just hadn’t made the selection yet.
 I was sure that I was going to get the position.
 I was certain that, at the very least, I would get an interview.
 I got neither.

-When I received that rejection letter, my stomach tightened into knots, my vision tunneled and couldn’t think of anything else.
+When I received that rejection letter, my stomach tightened into knots, my vision tunneled and I couldn’t think of anything else.
 I couldn’t believe it.
 With all my varied experience, there was almost nothing that I was more qualified to do.
 I kept thinking, there must be some mistake; maybe part of my application didn’t go through for some reason?
 I reached out to the residency contact and asked for feedback.
 She thoughtfully offered to have a phone call with me.
 When we spoke, she said I was a hard person to give feedback to because my application was so good.
-I was at the to the top of the list of applicants.
+I was at the top of the list of applicants.
 Even so, there were a few other applicants that the panel thought were a better fit.

 While I didn’t receive a lot of helpful feedback, she did say that she was really glad I applied because now she knew more about my work.
 She had heard of me before, but now that she was more aware, and so were the panelists, there was a much better chance that they might reach out to me for other artistic work.
 Nonetheless, I spent a lot of time on that application.
 And at this point in my career, I don’t really need the practice!